SajeelHussain/Tic_Tac_Toe/README.md

 - **Move History:** See a list of all moves made.
 You can jump back to any previous state of the game and replay from there.
 - **Winner Announcement:** The game detects when a player has won and announces the winner.
 - **React Components:** The app is structured using functional React components and hooks for state management.
+- **Modern Styling:** Enhanced, responsive design for a better user experience.

 ## How It Works
 - The main game logic is handled in the `Game` component, which manages the board state and move history.